Learning from 40 AC Book Bios “Καῖσαρ” Kai-Caros (in Slavic "Like the King") Bio of Caesar

 It is a Hellenistic song written in the Ionic dialect, that for me these days rings a bell as Eastern Greece or Alexander the Great or Macedonia or the famous Ancient Egyptian Rossetta Stone (with its 3 languages inscription) and many Ancient Greek scripts found in ancient Greek colonies in Egypt, Malta, Sicily.

-Derveni Papyrus about Orphism and Ancient Greek s
+Derveni Papyrus about Orphism and Ancient Greek gods

 The Oldest Greek Papyrus 500 BC Derveni Papyrus